Pseudowintera axillaris: Natural global range

-The Pseudowintera axillaris is endemic to New Zealand.
+Pseudowintera axillaris is endemic to New Zealand.
 Included within the family of Winteraceae where many of these plant species are found in Southern North America, and temperate Asia.

 New Zealand range

-The Pseudowintera axillaris is commonly found in both the North and South Island, in Lowland and lower montane forests.
+Pseudowintera axillaris is commonly found in both the North and South Island, in Lowland and lower montane forests.
 From Kaitaia in the north down to the Marlborough sounds and the north west of the South Island.
 They are quite popular just South of Auckland, Specifically in the Waitakere region, and within the Northern parts of the South Island.
-The P. colorata and the P. axillaris are very similar in nature and are often found within the same locations and are quite common throughout New Zealand.
-They can live in unison with each other as competition is eliminated where the P. axillaris loves shaded, damp areas, and Is often more present within lowland montane forests, whereas the P. colorata prefers areas of higher light and are more frequent around the edges of these forests.
+P. colorata and P. axillaris are very similar in nature and are often found within the same locations and are quite common throughout New Zealand.
+They can live in unison with each other as competition is eliminated where P. axillaris prefers shaded, damp areas, and is often more present within lowland montane forests, whereas P. colorata prefers areas of higher light and are more frequent around the edges of these forests.
 They are highly adapted to their particular niche.

-Habitat preferences
+abitat preferences

-The Lowland Horopito favours colder and more shaded environments, where taller more invasive trees grow and provide a vegetative cover.
-New Zealand forests are known for their rich, nutrient dense soils, so the P. axillaris has learned to survive in conditions where this nutrient dense soil is present.
-The underlying factor here is that the P. axillaris species thrives where other taller plants flourish.
+The lowland horopito favours colder and more shaded environments, where taller more invasive trees grow and provide a vegetative cover.
+New Zealand forests are known for their rich, nutrient dense soils, so P. axillaris has adapted to survive in conditions where this nutrient dense soil is present.
+The underlying factor here is that P. axillaris thrives where other taller plants flourish.
 This is due to the fact branches, leaves and twigs fall off these bigger trees and contribute to the nutrients of the soil below, creating a humus layer.
 The Humus layer is dark organic material that forms in soil as a result of decaying plants and even animals.
-This provides a stable and strong nutrient base for the P. axillaris to thrive and also offers a stable water supply where the shade offers dampness.
+This provides a stable and strong nutrient base for P. axillaris to thrive and also offers a stable water supply where the shade offers dampness.